hemashushu/docker-archlinux-gui/README.md

 CMD /usr/bin/bash
 ```

-As you can see, this image is built on top of "archlinux:latest", Of course you can also choose images such as [Ubuntu](https://hub.docker.com/_/ubuntu), [Fedora](https://hub.docker.com/_/fedora), [Alpine](https://hub.docker.com/_/alpine), depending on your perference.
+As you can see, this image is built on top of "archlinux:latest", Of course you can also choose images such as [Ubuntu](https://hub.docker.com/_/ubuntu), [Fedora](https://hub.docker.com/_/fedora), [Alpine](https://hub.docker.com/_/alpine), depending on your preference.

 Below is the `Dockerfile` for building the "archlinux-gui-firefox" image: